Cricket Lifeline Credit

 How does it work?

 Once you submit your application for this government assistance program, we’ll verify your information and add the Cricket Lifeline Credit to your account.
-You should see your first credit within 30-60 days, typically for your first full month of service following verification of your application.
+In most states, you will receive the credit immediately.
+Otherwise, you should see your first credit within 30-60 days, typically for your first full month of service following verification of your application.
 If you haven’t received the credit by your second full month of service, just come back to the store for help.
-Each year, you may be asked to confirm your continued eligibility.
-Periodically, you may be asked to confirm your continued eligibility.
+Each year, you will be asked to confirm your continued eligibility.
 That’s it!

 What does the Cricket Lifeline mean for me?